GaioTransposon/metadata_mining/README.md

 Ideally, you generate two separate keys: one for the chat completion (annotation of metadata), and one for creating embeddings.
 In this pipeline the two are named: `my_api_key` and `my_api_key_embeddings`.
 The reason for using two separate keys is keeping track of usage quotas for each task.

-In order to run (the last script of) cotainer 4, you will need to acquire your own Google Maps API key.
+In order to run (the last script of) container 4, you will need to acquire your own Google Maps API key (follow instructions [here](https://developers.google.com/maps/documentation/embed/get-api-key?setupProd=configure).
 Google provides a free usage tier, which can cover a significant number of API requests.
 Generate one and name it `google_maps_api_key`.
 Place it in `~/MicrobeAtlas`.

 <a name="container-1"></a>